Ofadiman/data-structures/readme.md

 - `Push`: Add a new element to the top of the stack.
 - `Size`: Return the current number of elements in the stack.
 - `Serialize`: Convert a stack into a JSON-formatted string representing an array of its items.
+- `Deserialize`: Reconstruct a stack of integers from a JSON-formatted string representing an array of items, ensuring compatibility with the Serialize method.

 **Stack data structure use cases:**